-Young people work under professional supervision to develop specific leadership skills through taking the lead in planning, delivering and reviewing a Drama performance.
+Young people work under professional supervision to develop specific leadership skills through taking the lead in planning, delivering and reviewing an arts event.
 Young people can work individually or as part of a team but each person must take responsibility for a specific leadership area throughout the arts project.